dwaehner27/ETL-Happiness-Economics/README.md

 2. In Jupyter Notebook, import the dependencies and extract data from the CSV files into a pandas DataFrame.

-## Transform: what data cleansing or transformation was brequired
+## Transform: what data cleansing or transformation was required

 1. Copy the necessary columns into a new DataFrame.